-We also expect that the International Association for Reconciliation Studies will help understand and improve international relations by going beyond the conventionally fundamental factors of politics, power, interest and international law toward underlining the role of human’s memories, emotions, values, and morality in mobilizing people for conflicts or reconciliations, in strengthening civilian networks to sustain human rights, and in contributing to mutual respect between nations in the age of globalization and democratization.
+We also expect that the International Association for Reconciliation Studies will help to understand and improve international relations by going beyond the conventionally fundamental factors of politics, power, interest, and international law.
+We hope it will then underline the role of human’s memories, emotions, values, and morality in mobilizing people for conflicts or reconciliations, in strengthening civilian networks to sustain human rights, and in contributing to mutual respect between nations in the age of globalization and democratization.

-Our hope that our collective approach to reconciliation studies will create a basis for cooperative cultural and educational policy toward a common citizenship in the globe, which would be the next immediate step for a shared approach to such global issues, such as environment, infectious disease, and poverty.
+Our hope is that our collective approach to reconciliation studies will create a basis for cooperative cultural and educational policy toward a common citizenship around the globe, which would be the next immediate step for a shared approach to such global issues, such as environment, infectious disease, and poverty.

-The Academic Alliance for Reconciliation Studies in the Middle East and Northern Africa (AARMENA) is an alliance of universities and other higher educational institutions, scholars, and academics willing to do joint research and to build up teaching programs and curriculums in Reconciliation Studies as Multi-inter-disciplinary Research.
-Alternatively, to Integrate the new curriculums into their academic programs as in program courses, and development of master degrees, in their educational, academic degrees.
+The Academic Alliance for Reconciliation Studies in the Middle East and Northern Africa (AARMENA) is an alliance of universities and other higher educational institutions, scholars, and academics willing to do joint research and build up teaching programs and curriculums in Reconciliation Studies as multi-inter-disciplinary research.
+Alternatively, to integrate the new curriculums into their academic programs through program courses and development of master degrees, in their educational institutions.

-AARMENA is initiating the means to strengthening the ties between higher education institutions in Europe and the higher education institutions in the Islamic MENA Region and to fostering of academic reconciliation studies programs that will enhance cultural dialogue orientations in teaching programs on reconciliation studies, interactively benefiting scholars, students and young academics from Europe and Partner countries in the Islamic MENA region.
+AARMENA is initiating the means to strengthen ties between higher education institutions in Europe and the higher education institutions in the Islamic MENA Region and to fostering of academic reconciliation studies programs that will enhance cultural dialogue orientations in teaching programs on reconciliation studies, interactively benefiting scholars, students, and young academics from Europe and partner countries in the Islamic MENA region.

-AARMENA would exploit research and teaching programs on reconciliation studies through exchange scholarly work between academics by stimulating:
+AARMENA would exploit research and teaching programs on reconciliation studies through exchanging scholarly work between academics by stimulating:

-The programs would influence the integration of those teaching programs to be integrated within the academic programs in the partner higher education insinuations in the partner country.
-The academic universities and institutions that are part of the AARMENA that enhance cooperation and dialogue orientation with academic institutions on building reconciliation studies programs and dialogue culture orientations in reconciliation studies within the Higher Education Institutions in the MENA region.
+The programs would influence the integration of those teaching programs within the academic programs in the partner higher education insinuations in the partner country.
+The academic universities and institutions that are part of AARMENA enhance cooperation and dialogue within academic institutions on building reconciliation studies programs and dialogue culture in reconciliation studies within higher education institutions in the MENA region.